Natural Language Processing with NoSQL and JavaScript

 Step by step

-These are the following steps that we need to go through in order to teach our algorithm:
+These are the steps we need to follow to teach our algorithm:

-Simply put what we want to achieve is to have a list of unique words for our dataset, so if we have the following two reviews:
+What we want is a list of unique words for our dataset.
+If we have these two reviews:

 "I loved the film"